 I’ll try anything for my sleep.
-Recently my habits have improved because of new pillows and melatonin and not burning the candle at both ends so much.
+Recently my habits have improved because of new pillows and melatonin, sleep patches and not burning the candle at both ends so much.
 But there are still those moments when my brain is focusing on things that I want it to not focus on (‘switch off you crazy brain’!), so how can I prevent this from happening?

 They say that soothing music before bedtime can help you to relax, ‘let go’ and ultimately, sleep more easily.
 Researchers have recently begun to explore what role music may play in helping people sleep.
 Several have even conducted meta-analyses to examine what research studies collectively say about music’s effectiveness as a sleep aid [info courtesy of Pittsburgh Symphony website].
 So I thought I’d give this a try.

 I used an eye mask by 1 Voice that you can plug into your phone to listen to soothing sounds for better rest while blocking out any distracting noise – that means snoring, dear husband.
 The mask blurb tells me that I will ‘fall asleep in a flash’.
 I hope it also blocks out the trash collectors at 5.55am who wake me every Monday, if the battery on my Ipod lasts long enough!